 In 1950, the team members, as well as Feigner, were unemployed.
 The friends got together and decided it was time to take their game on the road.
 They started their first cross-country tour.
 Before the tour, Eddie Feigner and the other team members mailed thousands of letters to charity groups, service organizations, local governments, and more.
 Any organization they thought would sponsor a softball game got a letter from them.
 All their efforts only got them a few replies.
 They were all from the state of Florida.

 Major League Players

-A celebrity charity softball game was held during February of 1967.
+A celebrity charity softball game was held in February of 1967.
 Eddie Feigner was asked to participate.
 He would be able to pitch against some of the biggest names in Major League Baseball.
 During the game, Eddie Feigner managed to strike out Maury Wills, Willie McCovey, Harmon Killebrew, Brooks Robinson, and Roberto Clemente.
 What amazed most fans that day was how he was able to strike out all of them in a row.

 Sports Illustrated once called Eddie Feigner one of the most underrated athletes of our time.
 He was able to hit the ball as well as he could pitch it.
 Softball never had the following or respect of Major League Baseball.
 Feigner played in front of millions of people and traveled millions of miles around the world.
 He was part of more than 56 foreign tours.
 Feigner played in over 5,000 games and struck out over 15,000 people when he was blindfolded.